 The correct concert photography settings are key to getting great photos in small and murky concert venues.
-Unfortunately, the automatic mode on your camera simply won’t do the trick and for a lot of concert photography beginners the journey already end at this early stage.
-In this article I’ll share some of the basic concert photography settings and I promise they’ll help you to immediately boost your career as concert photographer.
+Unfortunately, the automatic mode on your camera simply won’t do the trick and for a lot of concert photography beginners, the journey already ends at this early stage.
+In this article, I’ll share some of the basic concert photography settings and I promise they’ll help you to immediately boost your career as a concert photographer.
 Let´s jump right into it.

 Best concert photography settings for Beginners

 1) USE APERTURE PRIORITY MODE (AV, A)